saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 _Dynamic Allocation_ involves providing basic parameters for the platform and operating system, or the type of device you want to use in your tests, and a device with those specifications is selected from the device pool.

 While static allocation allows you more fine-grained control over the device used in your tests, it can also cause delays in your test execution if that device isn't available when you run your tests.
-If you only need to test on a particular platform and OS version, such as an Android 4.1, or on a particular type of device, you should use dynamic allocation, and we recommend that you use dynamic allocation for all automated mobile application testing in CI/CD environments.
+If you only need to test on a particular platform and OS version, such as an Android 4.1, or on a particular type of device, you should use dynamic allocation, and we recommend that you use dynamic allocation for all automated mobile app testing in CI/CD environments.

 #### Required Capabilities